 - Avoid smoking near babies.
 Smoking inside the house and car may make the smoke stay inside for more time.
 Cigarette or tobacco smoke may increase the risk for RSV infection in infants.

-Medications, such as Synagis (palivizumab), are often given to prevent RSV in infants with a high risk of severe complications.
+Medications, such as Synagis (palivizumab), are often given by doctors to prevent RSV in infants with a high risk of severe complications.

 Synagis injection is usually recommended for babies younger than two years with certain lung or heart diseases, weakened immune systems, or premature birth.

 The first shot of Synagis is given at the beginning of the RSV seasons, and monthly shots are offered during the season.
 This medication is not helpful to treat once the symptoms appear.
 Synagis is not a vaccine; it provides antibodies to assist the immune system in fighting RSV infection.
 No medicine should be given to children without a paediatrician’s advice.